santanupattanayak/santanupattanayak.github.io/_posts/2025-08-09-Agentic-AI-and-its-Knowledge-and-Decision-Boundaries.md

 \end{align}
 $$

-As stated earlier the Knowledge boundary and the Decision boundary of the Model $$M$$ should match for optimal performance, where the external tools from $$T_ext$$ would only be called when required.
+As stated earlier the Knowledge boundary and the Decision boundary of the Model $$M$$ should match for optimal performance, where the external tools from $$T_{ext}$$ would only be called when required.

 <img width="770" height="285" alt="image" src="https://github.com/user-attachments/assets/6f0c806c-2c5b-4e84-aee2-aaacb61d4889" />